phoeluga/LCD-Content-Formatter/README.md

 [![Issues](https://img.shields.io/github/issues/rednoid/LCD-Content-Formatter)](https://github.com/rednoid/LCD-Content-Formatter)
 [![License](https://img.shields.io/pypi/l/RPLCD.svg)](https://github.com/rednoid/LCD-Content-Formatter)

-With this extension you can easily show any text on your LCD without thinking about the text length or amount of rows.
+With this extension you can easily display any text on your LCD without worrying about the text length or the number of lines.
+Also it is possible to create a constant prefix and postfix to make data display easy and fast.

-This small library will extend [RPLCD](https://github.com/dbrgn/RPLCD) with the following functions:
+This small library extends [RPLCD](https://github.com/dbrgn/RPLCD) with the following functions:

 - Scrolling text
 - Pagination